-4. Measure 4 cups of the cooked kumquat mixture.
+4. Measure 2 cups of the chopped cherries, and 2 cups of the mashed rhubarb.
 If you have extra, save it for another use.
-Pour the measured amount of the kumquat mixture into a sauce pan.
+Pour the measured amounts of cherries and rhubarb into a sauce pan.
 Add lemon juice and calcium water and stir to combine.

 5. In a separate bowl, combine the sugar and the pectin powder.
 Mix well and set aside.

 6. Bring the cherry-rhubarb mixture to a rolling boil over high heat.
 Add the sugar-pectin mixture, then stir vigorously for 1 to 2 minutes, still over the highest heat, to dissolve pectin.
 Return the mixture to a boil, then remove it from the heat.

 7. Remove hot jars from canner and fill jars with jam, leaving ¼ inch of headspace.
 Remove trapped air bubbles, wipe rims with a damp cloth, and put on lids and screw bands, tightening bands only to “fingertip tight” (until resistance is met, and then just the tiniest bit more).